Tai Chi class info

 such at they can independently execute the entire form smoothly,

-able to hold standing Qi Gong postures for a minimum of 20 minutes,;
+able to hold standing Qi Gong postures for 20 - 30 minutes;

 some proficiency in push hands;